Sign In

 Survival and Re-intervention Risk by Patient Age and Preoperative Abdominal Aortic Aneurysm (AAA) Diameter Following Endovascular Aneurysm Repair (EVAR)

-Author(s): Hye RJ; Janarious AU; Chan PH; Cafri G; Chang RW; Rehring TF; Nelken NA; Hill BB
+Authors: Hye RJ; Janarious AU; Chan PH; Cafri G; Chang RW; Rehring TF; Nelken NA; Hill BB

 Ann Vasc Surg.
 2019 Jan;54:215-225.
 Epub 2018-08-04.